AnyLog-co/documentation/northbound connectors/remote_cli.md

 # Remote CLI
-The following queries were all executed through the Query node showing to show that from a single point the user can get not only the data, but also metadata and general machine information.
+The following queries were all executed through the Query node to show that from a single point the user can get not only the data, but also metadata and general machine information.

 * Show tables in network: